futtta/ao_critcss_aas/readme.txt

 == Changelog ==

 = 1.7.0 =
-* new: (advanced) option to allow PATH-based rules to be auto-created for pages (incl.
-WooCommerce product pages) allowing different CCSS for each page.
+* new: (advanced) option to allow PATH-based rules to be auto-created for pages allowing different CCSS for each page.
 * improvement: workaround a quirk in WordPress core's is_front_page which also returns true for e.g. /page/12
 * improvement: ensure path-based rules with non-ascii characters can match the path